argoproj-labs/artifact-plugin-s3/README.md

-# Argo Workflows Artifact Plugin Server
+# Sample Argo Workflows Artifact Plugin Server

+This plugin is not maintained or supported.
+It is here as a sample implementation and used to test the Argo Workflows artifact plugin feature.

 This is a gRPC server that implements the Argo Workflows artifact service interface.
-It provides a basic implementation of all required artifact operations.
+It provides a basic implementation of all required artifact operations, copied from the builtin S3 artifact driver in the Argo Workflows repository.

 ## Prerequisites